 Harry has played hockey at the highest level in the UK and Australia, competing in the National Premier League in England and Australia alongside some of the World’s best International players.
-Hockey has always been a huge part of Harry’s life and coaching is now his passion and he has an infectious enthusiasm for the game and an ability to inspire and engage with players of all abilities.
-He is currently a UKCC Level 3 coach and has worked with elite junior and senior players including the Wales National Age Groups and is the Senior Men’s Assistant coach for the indoor side.
+Hockey has always been a part of Harry’s life with coaching now his passion.
+Alongside an enthusiasm for the game, Harry enjoys inspiring players of all abilities.
+He is currently a UKCC Level 3 coach and has worked with elite junior and senior players including, the Wales National Age Groups and is the Senior Men’s Assistant coach for the indoor side.
 He has coached at two National League clubs, where he had the honour of being the youngest coach to lead a Premier League team in 2013/14 season.
-Harry joined the University of Exeter in 2014 as a Performance coach and in 2015/16 he worked with the University of Exeter women’s 1st team who reached the BUCS Championship final, winning a silver medal.
+Harry joined the University of Exeter in 2014 as a Performance coach, and in 2015/16 he worked with the University of Exeter women’s 1st team who reached the BUCS Championship final, winning a silver medal.
 Since 2019, Harry has been our Head of Hockey and hopes to continue to deliver more silverware for our Hockey programmes.
 Harry is supported by a large backroom team, including national pathway coaches with position specific experience.

 HEAD OF WOMEN'S HOCKEY Matt Way

 Having coached at the University on a part time basis since 2019, Matt became full time Head of Women’s Hockey in 2021.
-His previous experience has seen him coach players of all ages and abilities, from U10s all the way up to Women’s Vitality England Hockey League where he currently oversees our Women’s High-Performance Squads.
+His previous experience has seen him coach players of all ages and abilities, from U10s, to Women’s Vitality England Hockey League, where he currently oversees our Women’s High-Performance Squads.

-Matt was accepted onto the inaugural cohort of Advanced Coach Programme (ACP) and successfully graduated in 2018 following a 2-year development journey.
-Matt is a passionate coach with a real commitment to helping individuals develop within a team environment and his Coaching Philosophy can is epitomised by the quote “They won’t care what you know, until they know that you care” M.Way3@exeter.ac.uk
+Matt was accepted onto the inaugural cohort of Advanced Coach Programme (ACP), successfully graduating in 2018.
+Matt is a passionate coach with a real commitment to helping individuals develop within a team environment.
+His coaching philosophy can is epitomised by the quote “They won’t care what you know, until they know that you care” Email: M.Way3@exeter.ac.uk

-The University of Exeter Sport Scholarship Scheme offers a comprehensive support services package including a programme of support and financial benefits for exceptionally talented student athletes.
+The University of Exeter Sports Scholarships Scheme offers a comprehensive support services package including a programme of support and financial benefits for exceptionally talented student athletes.
 Scholarships and Bursaries are awarded annually to those who show evidence of competing at national or international level.